 We hear about ACL injuries and ACL surgery all the time in professional sports.
 Robert Griffin III and Derrick Rose immediately come to mind.
 We don’t think of them as common soccer injuries as often – at least not in the United States.
 Anyone who plays soccer or has high school or college children who play, though, is surely aware of these injuries.

 Anterior cruciate ligament tears are among the most common and severe injuries of the lower extremity in soccer.
 A study of elite European soccer shows that a professional team can expect 0.4 ACL injuries among its players per season, or just under one player on the team going down every two years.
 And ACL tears are even more common among female athletes.
 I remember one girls’ soccer team in the Charleston area losing five players to ACL tears in one season.

 Fortunately ACL reconstruction will help these players regain stable knees.
-In fact, in the past, orthopaedic surgeons have often quoted success rates of 90% or higher with these surgeries.
+In fact, in the past, orthopedic surgeons have often quoted success rates of 90% or higher with ACL surgery.
 So soccer players are pretty much guaranteed to return to soccer, right?

 Robert H Brophy, M.D. et al contacted soccer players included in the Multicenter Orthopaedic Outcomes Network (MOON) Group.
 This is a database of patients who have undergone ACL reconstruction by surgeons at centers across the country.
 They found that only 72% of soccer players returned to play soccer after ACL surgery.

 This study had a number of other interesting findings as well:

 - Of the athletes who do make it back to soccer, return occurred at an average of 12.2 months after surgery.

 - 85% of players who did return eventually got back to the same or higher level of soccer.